Custom Dictionaries Translation Services Word Databases

 Part of Speech: Adjective

-Notes: Today's Good Word has recently become an 'orphan negative' alongside such stalwarts as, impeccable, hapless, inane, insipid, immaculate, impromptu, and nonchalant.
-Have you ever acted chalant?
+Notes: Today's Good Word has recently become an orphan negative, a negated adjective with no positive partner.
+It now stands alongside such stalwarts as impeccable, hapless, inane, insipid, immaculate, impromptu, and nonchalant.
+Have you ever behaved in a chalant fashion?
 Even peccably so?
-That would seem to be an eminently luctable situation but it isn't because there is no positive form of ineluctable.
-You may use the adverb, ineluctably, and the noun, ineluctability, though.
+That would seem to be an eminently eluctable situation but it cannot be since, despite 4.3 million occurrences on the Web, all English dictionaries agree that eluctable does not exist.
+You may use the negative adverb, ineluctably, and the noun, ineluctability, though.

-In Play: The basic sense of this Good Word is hopeless inescapability: "Wilfred's following in his father's footsteps was as ineluctable as gravity."
-However, another important implication of today's orphan negative is a struggle with an urge: "Charlotte Russe found herself fighting an ineluctable urge to cross the restaurant to the dessert cart and help herself rather than wait for the waitress."
-I know one other person with a comparable urge: "An ineluctable attraction to the open road often strikes Lisa Carr in the course of faculty cocktail parties."
+In Play: The basic sense of this Good Word is hopeless inescapability: "An ineluctable attraction to the open road often overcomes Lisa Carr in the middle of faculty cocktail parties."
+The attempt to resist ineluctable urges is a task that tests the mettle of the best of us: "Charlotte Russe found herself fighting an ineluctable urge to cross the restaurant to the dessert cart and help herself rather than wait for the waitress."

 Word History: The Oxford English Dictionary, granddad of them all, cites the following use of the verb underlying today's adjective in 1682: "They did eluctate out of their injuries with credit to themselves."
 The meaning of the verb was to escape with a great struggle.
-English, however, apparently borrowed today's word independent of the verb from the Latin adjective ineluctabilis, based on in- "not" + eluctabilis "penetrable".
+English, however, apparently borrowed today's word independently of the verb, from the Latin adjective ineluctabilis, made up of in- "not" + eluctabilis "penetrable".
 The adjective here came from the verb eluctari "to struggle out of", composed of the preposition ex "out of" + luctari "to struggle".

 Dr. Goodword, alphaDictionary.com